 The Fuel Card must NOT be used for anything other than fuel, wiper blades, National Auto Club, a quart of oil, or other fluid replacement (windshield washer, coolant, etc.).
 SFM does not get a record from the fuel card regarding the service done and this typically leads to duplicating services or voiding warranties.
 Unauthorized use may cause expenses to be billed directly to your agency.

-SFM Help Desk — Please visit the new web portal to access system links such as CARS, MyCars, and GEOTAB Telematics, fleet coordinator support, training opportunities, webinars, MVAC minutes, submit help tickets as well as other fleet-related materials and information.
+SFM Help Desk & Knowledge Base — Please visit the Fleet web portal to access system links such as CARS, MyCars, GEOTAB Telematics, fleet coordinator support, training opportunities, webinars, MVAC minutes, and submit help tickets as well as other fleet-related materials and information.

 State Fleet Management